roman-studer/fhnw-ds-hs2019-weatherstation/README.md

  [Challenge_HS19C5_Wettermonitor_Dokumentation.ipynb](Notebook/Challenge_HS19C5_Wettermonitor_Dokumentation.ipynb)
  and [Challenge_HS19C5_Wettermonitor_Dokumentation.pdf](Notebook/Challenge_HS19C5_Wettermonitor_Dokumentation.pdf) respectively.

-Under the «tests» folder you can find some Notebook that were used to create the functions for the forecast as well as some files that were created for fun purposes.
+Under the [test folder](Notebook/tests) you can find some Notebook that were used to create the functions for the forecast as well as some files that were created for learning (or trial and error) purposes.

 ## Screenshot
 ### Dashboard